marty-suzuki/Prex/README.md

 ## Concept

 Prex represents **Pre**senter + Flu**x**, therefore it is a combination of Flux and MVP architecture.
-Therefore, Reactive frameworks are not used in Prex.
+In addition, Reactive frameworks are not used in Prex.
 To reflect a state to a view, using **Passive View Pattern**.
 Flux are used behind of the Presenter.
 Data flow is unidirectional that like a below figure.